cloudflare/cloudflare-docs/content/pages/platform/functions/bindings.md

 {{</tab>}}
 {{</tabs>}}

-Please refer to the [Constellation](/constellation/) developers documentation for more information and other [code examples](/constellation/get-started/).
+Refer to the [Constellation](/constellation/) documentation for more information.